verlok/verlok.github.io/_posts/2017-06-14-using-css-variables-to-scale-layout-spaces.md

 SASS variables are pre-processed so they are transformed to a fixed, static CSS value.
 When the CSS is loaded, **the variable is lost** and only its value remains, spread out in all of its usages.

 > A SASS variable cannot be changed after the CSS is loaded.
-CSS variables, **can be changed using media queries, javascript, or the developer tools** of your favourite browser.
+CSS variables can be changed using media queries, javascript, or the developer tools of your favourite browser.

 ## How to use a CSS variable